 Why running shoes or cross- training shoes should be avoided.

-It is neither ideal nor appropriate to be found wearing just any kind of shoes for pickleball game.
+It is neither ideal nor appropriate to be found wearing just any kind of shoes for pickleball.
 Players who have been sighted wearing hiking shoes and any sports shoe will realize that their feet are at risk of being hurt.

 The comfort and balance of feet can never be over-emphasized.
 Remember that pickleball combines, table tennis and badminton, so what is not endorsed for these racket sports would not be entirely perfect.